Roof Replacement Companies in Pennsylvania

 The following is a sampling of some of the most common types of roofing materials:

 - Asphalt Shingles are the least expensive of the roofing materials.
 The shingles are easier to install than other materials, durable, resilient, and found on many architectural styles.
 Asphalt shingles have a lifespan of 15 to 30 years.

 - Clay and slate concrete tiles add a distinctive look to the home.
 The tiles are durable and long-lasting with slate lasting 50 to 100 years and clay lasting 50 years of more.
 Both are heavy and require framework for proper installation.

 - Fiber-cement is a blending of concrete, clay, and wood fibers.
 It is durable, recyclable, fire proof and can last from 20 to 20 years.
 The material is not as heavy as clay or slate tiles.

-- Metal coverings are available in copper, aluminum, or stainless steel and has a life expectancy of up to 50 years.
+- Metal roofing is available in copper, aluminum, or stainless steel and has a life expectancy of up to 50 years.
 Metal roofing is also recyclable which adds to the green credibility.